botre/anki-decks/src/computer-science.md

 Persistent local variable scope.

+## Scope

+The part of a program where a name binding is valid.

 ## Higher-order function

 A function that takes a function as an argument, or returns a function.